 - (1) The plan will fit the topographic, soil and vegetation characteristics of the site with a minimum of clearing and grading. - (2) Existing natural drainage patterns will be preserved wherever possible. - (3) The sequence of construction activities will be designed so that the smallest area possible is disturbed at any one time.
 Only areas where active construction is taking place should be exposed.
 All other areas should be protected by vegetative and structural control measures. - (4) All areas exposed during construction shall be protected in accordance with standards of the Natural Resource Conservation Service, the Agency of Natural Resources, or other appropriate regulatory body.
 Permanent vegetation and structures shall be established according to a schedule as required by the Development Review Board.
-Seed and mulch will be applied as soon as possible to disturbed soils. - (5) Disturbance should be avoided as much as possible between October 15 and May 1. - (C) Homeowner Association.
-If the subdivision requires a stormwater permit from the Vermont Agency of Natural Resources, a legal Homeowner Association shall be formed in the State of Vermont and maintained in good standing in perpetuity.
+Seed and mulch will be applied as soon as possible to disturbed soils. - (5) Disturbance should be avoided as much as possible between October 15 and May 1.

-SECTION 8.6 FACILITIES & SERVICES
+SECTION 7.6 FACILITIES & SERVICES